LoganPaxton/Burst/README.md

 # Burst
 Burst is a new coding language made in July of 2024.
 I was a project I decided to take on for one reason, simplicity.
 Most coding languages these days are either fast and complex (Steep learning curve) or slow and simple (Shallower learning curve).
 Most "simple" coding languages like Python, or Javascript are high-level languages, and you can't really do stuff like you would in C/C++/C# which are low-level.

+> [!NOTE]
+> Burst is getting a **MAJOR** rework.
+Currently, I have decided to switch the base language of Burst over to Python, so this might take some time before all of the previous features are added back into the new Burst.

 ## Credits
 **[@SalladShooter](https://github.com/SalladShooter)** - Prompts / Input (Javascript Version)